wustlcse237sp20/project-translator/README.md

   - Set up some useful methods to check the validity of input and serialization.
 However, detailed implementations are not done yet.

 **4. Current Difficulties**
+  - We are currently experiencing issues between the adding of Google Cloud Platform tools into the library from Eclipse's Google Cloud Platform App and git.
+Errors regarding GCP access is due to such errors.
   - The Tesseract Library (Open Source) lacks precision and may not be powerful enough to use for our application.
 Currently looking into alternatives in the Google Cloud Platform's OCR API.

 **TODO Next iteration:**